 - Avoid saying things that will make the student feel like you don't know what you're doing.
 We want them to be confident in the help they receive.

 - If your quick concept check takes a minute (or longer), let the student know that you will get that time added back to their account.
-Then, message Sarah on Slack with an estimate of how much time was wasted so she can refund the student.
+Then, message Sarah on Slack with an estimate of how much time was wasted so she can provide a partial refund.

 If you can't help...